2026 United States secretary of state elections

 The 2026 United States secretary of state elections are scheduled to be held on November 3, 2026, to elect the secretary of state of twenty-six U.S. states.

 The previous secretary of state elections for this group of states took place in 2022.
 The secretary of state of Vermont serves two-year terms and was last elected in 2024.

 These elections will take place concurrently with various other federal, state, and local elections.

 Partisan composition

 Going into these elections, this class of secretaries of state is made up of 13 Democrats and 13 Republicans.
 Democrats are defending four states won by Donald Trump in 2024 (Arizona, Michigan, Nevada, and Wisconsin), while Republicans do not hold any states won by Kamala Harris.

 Predictions

 Several sites and individuals published predictions of competitive seats.
 These predictions looked at factors such as the strength of the incumbent (if the incumbent was running for reelection) and the other candidates, and the state's partisan lean (reflected in part by the state's Cook Partisan Voting Index rating).
 The predictions assigned ratings to each seat, indicating the predicted advantage that a party had in winning that seat.
+In 2025, Republicans appeared to have the advantage, with most competitive seats being Democratic-held.
+By the time of the general election, however, a number of races shifted towards Democrats, both due to their improving national standings as well as Republicans' nominations of election deniers in several states.
 Most election predictors used: